Panel regression for the GDP of the Central and Eastern European countries using time-varying coefficients: Empirical data

 For the panel regression described in the section \ref{sec:regression} we use following regressed variables - economic growth factors: X1 - Volume indices of real expenditure per capita (in PPS EU27 2020 100).
 This data is available at Eurostat.
 Purchasing power parities (PPPs), price level indices, and real expenditures for ESA 2010 aggregates.
 X2 - Price level indices (EU27 2020 100).
 Purchasing power parities (PPPs), price level indices, and real expenditures for ESA 2010 aggregates.
 X3 - Foreign direct investment, net inflows (\% of GDP), World Bank data.
-The data we use was accumulated in the period considered.
+The data we used were collected during the period considered.
 X4 - Trade (\% of GDP).
 Trade is the sum of exports and imports of goods and services.
 World Bank data.
 X5 - Gross capital formation (\% of GDP).
 Gross capital formation includes acquisitions, less disposals, of produced assets for fixed capital formation, inventories, or valuables.
 World Bank data.
 The data we use is accumulated in the period considered.
 X6 - Central Government Debt, Government deficit/surplus, debt and associated data (\% of GDP), ESTAT data.
 X7 - Private sector debt, consolidated - \% of GDP [tipspd20].
 Consolidated non-financial corporations, households, and non-profit institutions serving households, as per ESTAT data.
+See Table \ref{tab:variables} for the more concise presentation of selected variables.
+We provide the descriptive statistics for the empirical data used in Table \ref{tab:descrptstats}.
+We evaluate the expected interdependence or regressors $X1...X7$, calculating the pairwise correlation matrix $\Omega$ of standardized observations $z_{i,t,j}$, Eq. \eqref{eq:eig}, see Table \ref{tab:corr}.
+The highest correlation is estimated for the pair {X1,X2} of GDP and price level.
+The gross capital formation, X5, shows a strong correlation with all other regressors.
+The observed interdependence among selected factors is an indispensable macroeconomic feature of the system investigated.
+Nevertheless, variance inflation factors (VIF) for X1–X7 range from 1.1 to 4.0 (mean 2.6), all below the conventional threshold of 5, indicating no harmful multicollinearity among the regressors.
+The regressors are moderately correlated, and the small yearly cross-sections make the per-year design poorly conditioned; we therefore apply the orthogonal preconditioner of subsection \ref{sec:orthog} via the transformation in Eq. \eqref{eq:Pdef}.
+Subsection \ref{sec:orthog} provides a detailed description of how we implement a single common linear transformation to the regressors, fitting the LRVC equation in the resulting orthogonal basis, and translating the estimated coefficients back into the original variables.
+All calculations and statistical analyses were carried out in Wolfram Mathematica (14.0.0.0)

 In this study, we pay particular attention to the comparison of Baltic countries, as they began European integration from a very similar level of development and shared the same political heritage.
 The Baltic countries, which experienced a similar pace of development at the beginning of the period, exhibit some divergence in the last interval of time (after the economic crises), as seen in the first sub-figure of Fig. \ref{fig3}.
 We do expect to reveal macroeconomic factors responsible for the observed divergence.